SeekNHack/random-drops-plugin-mc/README.md

 ## Contributing
 Contributions are welcome!
 If you have any improvements or new features to suggest, feel free to open a pull request.

-## License
-This plugin is licensed under the MIT License.
-See the LICENSE file for more details.

 ## Screenshot
 ![Screenshot](https://i.imgur.com/bKQ96Tq.jpeg)